 Please email firstname.lastname@example.org (Student Progress and Assessment Office).

-- To whom can I talk to if I am going through personal problems?
+- Who can I talk to if I am going through personal problems?

 Visit the Student Life Centre, located on the ground floor of Chichester 1, where you can talk to one of the Student Life Team about any concerns.

 Contact your Academic Advisor.
 You should see his/her name and contact details in Sussex Direct.
-If you cannot find this information, ask your Programme Co-ordinator.
+If you cannot find this information, ask your Course Co-ordinator.

 - Where can I find my candidate number?
 Why do I need it?